RathodVijaysinh/codesoft/README.md

 Created a simple calculator using HTML, CSS and Javascript.
 This has a simple and clean UI.

 **Task 4**: Tribute Page
-This is a simple tribute page head to Dr APJ Abdul Kalam Sir.
+This is a simple tribute page head to mahatma gandhi.
 With some gradients looking cool UI.

 ## **Level Two**